 Unfortunately, your friend is quite in error on this matter.
 Consider the following points.

-- Since the “baptism” of Mark 16:16, as predicated upon faith, was to result in salvation, if it can be shown that elsewhere in the New Testament salvation is joined to water baptism, it will have been established that the baptism of Mark’s record is, in fact, an immersion in water.
+The baptism of Mark 16:16 predicated on faith resulted in salvation.
+Therefore, if it can be shown that elsewhere in the New Testament salvation is joined to water baptism, it will have been established that the baptism of Mark’s record is, in fact, an immersion in water.

 The truth is, this issue is so clear, and so settled, that it is not even a matter of discussion, much less controversy, among biblical scholars.